-4. Digital transformation, experimentation, reflexivity (since 2015)
+D. Digital Transformation, Experimentation, Reflexivity (since 2015)

 The next major shift in the global order has been hard to miss.
-Since the mid-2010s, the hegemony of the (neo)liberal West has declined rapidly as its leaders gave up on liberal multilateralism (US under Trump, UK after Brexit).
-Confrontation instead of collaboration began to dominate relations between the US, China and Europe.
+Since the mid-2010s, the hegemony of the (neo)liberal West has declined rapidly as its leaders gave up on liberal multilateralism (USA under Trump, UK after Brexit).
+Confrontation instead of collaboration began to dominate relations between the USA, China, and Europe.
 This shift played out at the same time as the realisation was dawning of the transformative effects of data and digitalisation (for better or worse).
-Both, digitalization and the decline of the liberal West also majorly affected development governance, though we are only at the beginning to understand its effects in development law.
+Both digitalisation and the decline of the liberal West also majorly affected development governance, though we are only at the beginning of understanding its effects in development law.

-The most important shift is the advent of big data and hence the potential availability of a different dimension and quantum of information about people, behaviours and patterns.
-This ripples through the contours of development governance with respect to its relevant actors, uses, modes and the role of the participants.
-The availability and use of data has triggered a new approach to development interventions in some guarters that is focused on developing more small-scale and experimental formats of interventions and seek to provide quick and limited or local reactions to problems rather than comprehensive, large-scale and long-term planned ones.94 It transplants a culture of experimentation into the development sphere, which had rather been dominated by bureaucratic planning.95 The creation of prototypes to be tested rather than plans to be implemented is at the heart of this change and based on the availability of data to suggest and test such prototypes.
+The most important shift is the advent of big data and hence the potential availability of a different dimension and quantum of information about people, behaviours, and patterns.
+This ripples through the contours of development governance with respect to its relevant actors, uses, modes, and the role of the participants.
+The availability and use of data has triggered a new approach to development interventions in some quarters that is focused on developing more small-scale and experimental formats of interventions and seek to provide quick and limited, or local, reactions to problems rather than comprehensive, large-scale, and long-term planned ones.94 It transplants a culture of experimentation into the development p.
+57 sphere, which rightarrow had rather been dominated by bureaucratic planning.95 The creation of prototypes to be tested rather than plans to be implemented is at the heart of this change and based on the availability of data to suggest and test such prototypes.
 The driving actors here are also different ones than in previous phases.
-To begin with, the collection of data and the process of making them legible is no longer a reserve of public or state institutions.
-Instead, private organizations often collect the data96 and help to understand them.
-Even though public institutions are also creating units that develop a special expertise and infrastructure to organize such processes, such as UN Pulse, non-state private actors are gaining importance.
-All in all, the collaboration of different actors or multi-stakeholder coalitions seem to be more
+To begin with, the collection of data and the process of making them legible is no longer the preserve of public or state institutions.
+Instead, private organisations often collect the data,96 and help to understand them.
+Even though public institutions are also creating units that develop a special expertise and infrastructure to organise such processes (such as UN Pulse), non-state private actors are gaining importance.
+All in all, the collaboration of different actors or multistakeholder coalitions seem to be more appropriate to gather, understand, and use data rather than the single institution pursuing their mandate as before.97